Divya Shakti

-Divya Shakti (Divine Strength) is a 1993 Bollywood action film directed and written by Sameer Malkan.
+Divya Shakti (Divine Strength) is a 1993 Indian Hindi-language action film directed and written by Sameer Malkan.
 The film stars Ajay Devgan, Raveena Tandon in lead roles.

 Plot

 Prashant Verma (Ajay Devgn) is a journalist and is in love with Priya (Raveena Tandon) He gets weary and tired of witnessing the reign of crime, police corruption and injustice in his city and decides to wage a one-man war against the psychotic king maker "Tau" (Amrish Puri).
 His journey costs him his limbs and loved ones as he goes on a vigilante style brute-fest right into the lair and dark world of the two-faced Tau and his cronies.
 Death and destruction follow the warpath.